Should I Buy Luminar AI

 We have not seen the end of AI’s influence on photography and what is on the horizon may be much less benign than what we see now.
 The ineluctable force of technology is changing our notions of what we expect and will tolerate from our tools and practices and our attitudes will adjust, like it or not.
 It’s the way things work.
 But I still have not decided how much input I want an AI algorithm to have in my work and therefore whether to buy Luminar AI.

 Paul Rubner is a retired attorney who has for the past 14 years been Colorado based photographer.
-A lifetime interest in photography was intensified in 2005 on a trip to Africa and the consequent necessity of dealing with approximately 7000 digital images.
 He now concentrates on story telling through image creation rather than just picture taking.
 His images are not really intended to be in any fixed category – what one individual may think of in terms of a fine art print, another may see as an illustration, a project piece, or part of a collection of like or disparate images.
 Subjects span from environmental portraits to landscapes, although images of people are his preference.
 His images can be considered singly or as a series that is evocative in some larger sense.
 One can never fully predict what the photographer or others will find meaningful, and the viewer will therefore find a myriad of subjects, contexts, and styles.
-Most of his images have had post capture processing applied to them.
+Most of his images have had post-capture processing applied to them.
 For black and white images, care has been taken to insure a full tonal range.
 And for some, manipulation to achieve simplification and abstraction has been extensively applied.